node-migrator-bot/serverus/README.md

         }
     }

-When you're ready to serve your app, run:
+When you're ready to serve your app, use:

     serverus run

+Visit `http://localhost:8123/` to see your branches and that's it!

+Additional config
+====

-Then visit `http://localhost:8123/` to see your branches.
-You can use the `--help` flag to get commandline options:
+You can use the `--help` flag to get commandline options for `serverus run`:

     Usage:
       run [OPTIONS] [ARGS]